What Is the Battle of Armageddon and How Long Will It Last?

 Satan will join them at a later date.
 We’ll examine why in the next Bible study.

 (Verse 21) This verse gives us our answer to the question, “how long will the battle of Armageddon last?
-Notice, there is no battle.
+Notice, there is no battle real battle.
 By the words of His mouth (“sword coming out of His mouth”), He’ll destroy all His enemies who’ve gathered in their attempt to destroy Him.

-What a futile attempt by man to come up against Christ and expect to have the slightest chance to defeat Him.
+It will be a futile attempt by man to come up against Christ and expect to have the slightest chance to defeat Him.
 It goes to show the foolishness of mankind and those who don’t believe will carry this foolishness to the very end.

 Answers to what is the battle of Armageddon and more details can be found at The Battle of Armageddon Biblically Explained Bible study.